-- Cool Water – A cooling bandana can help keep your Bichon cool.
+A cooling bandana can help keep your Bichon cool.
 You wet the bandana, wring it out, and it will help your dog stay cooler.
-If you will be at home, consider a dog bone shaped swimming pool for your Bichon.
-This one is made of truck bed liner material, and will stand up to abuse by even the roughest chewer.
+If you will be at home, consider a dog swimming pool for your Bichon.
+This portable one is foldable, and comes with a carrying bag.

 When we suffer from the heat, so do our dogs.
 So, when the temperature rises, it’s important to keep your Bichon Frise in mind and to take steps to keep her safe and happy.

 And, most of all, keeping your Bichon comfortable will also prevent the tragedy of a dog heat stroke.